What Are the Five Dimensions of Curiosity?

 Kashdan, T.B., Goodman, F.R., Disabato, D.J., McKnight, P.E., Kelso, K., & Naughton, C. (in press).
 Curiosity has comprehensive benefits in the workplace: Developing and validating a multidimensional workplace curiosity scale in United States and German employees.
 Personality and Individual Differences

 Dr. Todd B. Kashdan is a public speaker, psychologist, professor of psychology and senior scientist at the Center for the Advancement of Well-Being at George Mason University.
-His latest book is The upside of your dark side: Why being your whole self — not just your “good” self — drives success and fulfillment.
-For more, visit: toddkashdan.com
+His latest book is The Art of Insubordination: How to Dissent and Defy Effectively.
+For more, visit: toddkashdan.com.
+Get the free Provoked newsletter to your mailbox here.